Image source: Scottsdale Bullion & Coin

 ** An important point I’d like to make initially is that it is possible for Bitcoin and Gold to both continue to exist, side by side and thrive.
 In my personal opinion, both are sound money.
 I do not think that we need to pit one against the other. **

-Below the outline of Bitcoin vs. Gold are two videos, a debate and a discussion.
+Below the outline of Bitcoin vs. Gold are three videos, a debate and a discussion.

 - History of Gold vs Bitcoin